collector-bank/common-restapi-aspnet/README.md

  - ResponseLoggingFilter - will log the response to the provided ILogger with timings, body and status codes.
  - RequestLoggingFilter - will log the request to the provided ILogger, name of the controller handling the request, the request body, http method etc.
- - RequestValidationFilter - will validate the request contract, and if it is not valid then it will return an error response.
+ - RequestValidationFilter - will validate the request contract and if it is not valid then it will return an error response.
  - ContextActionFilter - will ensure that the provided context will be set on the response.
  - CorrelationIdActionFilter - will set a correlation id (all logs related to this request will have a common id set on the response)